gocheaphosting/easy-paypal-lte/readme.txt

 For themes from MySiteMyWay, this plugin adds these short tags in an attempt to prevent auto-formatting.
 If you switched to a new theme, you may have these tags visible.
 You can get rid of them by simply editing the auto-generated ez-shop page.

+= I change the currency in the product definition, but my sale page shows Dollar sign.
+Why? =

+Full multi-currency support is available only in the [Pro Version](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95").
+I tried porting it to the lite version, but it turned out to be too complicated.

+= I don't like the auto-generated shop page.
+Can you modify it? =

+The ez-shop page is not meant to be a public page.
+It is a page needed for the plugin to receive messages from PayPal and handle them.
+It is also a quick page to show you that the plugin is working.
+Please create a pretty page with links using short codes as described below.

+Each product can be displayed as a "Buy Now" kind of link with the short code `[ezshop buy='product_code']Buy this product now![/ezshop]`.
+This will insert a link, which when clicked, will take your reader to a PayPal page to buy the product.

 == Change Log ==

 = Future Plans =